About the Paul F. Lazarsfeld Lecture Series

 The Paul F. Lazarsfeld Lecture Series features events and programming that embody and honor Lazarsfeld’s commitment to the improvement of methodological approaches that address concerns of vital cultural and social significance.

-In his 1962 presidential address to the American Sociological Association Lazarsfeld outlined a vision for research that achieves two important ends:
+In his 1962 presidential address to the American Sociological Association Lazarsfeld outlined a vision for research that achieves three important ends:

 - Creates social and cultural research that “leads to formal ideas, to distinctions and interconnections relevant for many sociological pursuits well beyond the realm of strictly empirical research.”